INVERTED CINEMA

 This parallel illustrates a core principle: the tyranny of the margin always proceeds from a tyranny of the centre.
 This dynamic is like a pendulum swinging.

-The complex relationship between centre and margin, and the underlying pathology of control, finds a compelling theological analogue in the symbolism articulated by Saint Saint Maximus the Confessor.
+The complex relationship between centre and margin, and the underlying pathology of control, finds a compelling theological analogue in the symbolism of Saint Maximus the Confessor.

-He frames this problem at the individual level using the left and the right hand symbolism.
-St. Maximus posits that the passions of the flesh, such as prostitution and drunkenness greed and jealousy, belong to the left hand.
+He frames this problem at the individual level using the symbolism of the left and right hand.
+St. Maximus said the passions of the flesh, such as prostitution and drunkenness, greed and jealousy, belong to the left hand.
 Conversely, self-conceit, vainglory, and pride are categorised as vices of the right hand.

-Importantly, he notes that demons that combat us by excess of virtue are those that teach us presumption vainglory and pride who by The Vices of the right secretly place in us the vices of the left.
-This model captures the movement observed in Shrek and The Bacchae: the initial sin is consistently a Sin of the right hand, a sin of Pride".
-This pride is attributed to archetypal figures such as Satan, Adam, Cain and even Peter, who declared unwavering loyalty before denying Christ.
+Demons that combat us by excess of virtue are those that teach us presumption, vainglory, and pride who by the vices of the right, secretly place in us the vices of the left.
+We can see this in Shrek: the initial sin is consistently a sin of the right hand, a sin of pride as we see in Satan, Adam, Cain and even Peter, who declared unwavering loyalty before denying Christ.